cleberzavadniak/fxi/README.md

 Search for movies and series on IMDb.

-It displays title, rating, cover and cast.
+It displays cover, title, rating, cover and cast.

 ## SQS